Race on to dig more zinc mines even as glut persists

 With zinc supplies heading for a deficit, Goldman Sachs expects zinc prices to gain around 15 percent by mid-2014.

-"While prices are not very good at the moment in zinc, that tightness of supply going forward will drive much better prices," said Andrew Michelmore, chief executive of Minmetals Resources, whose Century mine in Australia is the world's third largest.
+"While prices are not very good at the moment in zinc, that tightness of supply going forward will drive much better prices," said Andrew Michelmore, chief executive of Minmetals Resources (1208.HK), whose Century mine in Australia is the world's third largest.

 LME zinc prices, currently trading at $2,024 per tonne, are off more than 20 percent from the peaks of 2011 and the sector is facing a sixth straight year of surplus.

-"The turnaround is more about a shortfall in supply than it is about the growth in demand that is occurring," said Scott Lowe, managing director of Blackthorn Resources, which is digging a new zinc mine in Burkina Faso.
+"The turnaround is more about a shortfall in supply than it is about the growth in demand that is occurring," said Scott Lowe, managing director of Blackthorn Resources BTR.AX, which is digging a new zinc mine in Burkina Faso.

 "We think we're on the cusp of a good thing," added Lowe, citing analysts as viewing the zinc market heading for the tightest supply conditions in 30 years.

-In 2013, the Xstrata -owned Brunswick and Perseverance mines in Canada, along with the Vendanta Resources Plc -owned Lisheen mine in Ireland run dry, removing more than half-a-million tonnes of zinc from the global system.
+In 2013, the Xstrata XTA.L-owned Brunswick and Perseverance mines in Canada, along with the Vedanta Resources Plc (VED.L)-owned Lisheen mine in Ireland run dry, removing more than half-a-million tonnes of zinc from the global system.

 CHINA SET TO BUY MORE